Providence Data Breach Exposes Sensitive Info of 22,701 Patients

 Steps to take if your information was exposed

-• Be cautious of phishing attempts that reference Providence or this data breach by name, as scammers sometimes use real breach notifications to trick people into sharing personal information through fake emails, phone calls or text messages.
+• Be cautious of phishing attempts that reference Providence or this data breach by name, particularly unsolicited phone calls, emails or text messages requesting personal or medical information.

 Types of INFORMATION affected